-In this article we shall examine the two modes of data search and retrieval using indexes- index seeks and index scans, and the differences between the two.
+In this article we shall examine the two modes of data search and retrieval using indexes- index seek and index scan, and the differences between the two.

 Firstly, let us revisit indexes briefly.
 An index in a SQL Server database is analogous to the index at the start of a book.
 That is, its function is to allow you to quickly find the data you are searching for inside the book; in the case of a database, the “book” is a table.